 With that in mind, let’s look at what you’ll need for the best winter experience in Zion.

-Layered Clothing: With exposure to wind, sun, and the rare chance of rain or snow, it is always good to bring along some layers of clothing that can be easily added or removed.
-Light long sleeve shirts, and zippered leg-pants that turn long pants into shorts, or vice-versa, can be handy.
+With exposure to wind, sun, and the chance of rain or snow, it is always good to bring along some layers of clothing that can be easily added or removed.
+The right kind of clothing for Zion in the cold season includes long sleeve shirts, and zippered leg-pants that turn long pants into shorts, or vice-versa.
 If you intend to be in the water (slot canyons) it is wise to put some articles of clothing in water-proof or zip-lock bags so you’ll have some dry clothing.

-Water: No matter the time of year, if you are outdoors and walking for any lengthy period of time, you’ll need water.
+Even during a harsh Zion winter, you still need a good deal of water throughout the day.
 In summer months it is wise to plan on approximately ½ a liter of water for each hour, and depending on your level of exertion you may wish to have more.
 Water filtration bottles are easy to carry and not a bad idea for emergency situations.

 If you intend to go into one of the Zion area slot canyons where you’ll be in and out of water, then you’ll want to make sure you’re prepared for water temperatures and sun-shaded canyons.
 In non-summer months water and air temperatures can be quite cool and you’ll need insulation for your feet, and/or your whole body (wet or dry-suit).